azycat/folio/_projects/notabot.md

 ## My Thoughts

 I got to lead the design for the first time!
 Even though we weren't entirely sure that clicking captchas could turn out to be "fun", I wanted to challenge my team and I to pursue an experimental idea.
+It ended up being our best game yet, and I'm proud to see that it was well-loved by the community.

 My goal was to recreate a few nostalgic web experiences: snagging limited goods from online stores, downloading shady programs off the web, and getting frustrated by popups and impossible captchas.